PeterPlucinski/peterplucinski.github.io/_posts/2018-02-17-setting-up-jwt-authentication-with-laravel-and-vue-part-2.md

 Here we are setting up four routes which will point to corresponding components.
 I have included the import statements for our components and we'll create these in a second.
 The root path `/` simply redirects to the login page.

-## Creating the parent App component and setting up root instance of Vue JS
+## Parent App component and root instance of Vue JS

 Next we want to setup a parent component for our app.
 This will hold child components.